Tree of Life Vision

 • How do we hold onto the word of God?
 By making it part of our life.
 We do this by studying and abiding by the teachings found in the scriptures and the words of the latter day prophets, and by seeking for and listening to the promptings of the Holy Ghost.
 Heeding and obeying the word of God will help us avoid the deceptions and temptations of Satan so that we can avoid going astray.

 • In the vision, Lehi’s mind was so occupied with other things that he did not notice that the water in the river was filthy.
-What did the river of filthy water, or fountain of filthy water, represent?
+What did the river or fountain of filthy water represent?
 (See 1 Nephi 12:16 & 15:26–29) (Put the “Depths of Hell” label next to the river.)
 How do people end up engulfed in the depths of hell?
 They get lost in Satan’s temptations, go astray, and fall into the depths of hell.

 • The people of the world who were mocking those who partook of the fruit were in a great and spacious building that appeared to be floating in the air.
 What did the great and spacious building represent?
 (See 1 Nephi 11:36) (Put the “Pride of the World” label next to the building.)

-Pride and feelings of superiority because of possessions, physical abilities, or accomplishments are empty and have nothing to hold them up, because everything we have comes from God.
-Like the building floating in the air, people lifted up in pride eventually will fall because they refuse to turn to God.
+Pride and feelings of superiority because of possessions, physical abilities, or accomplishments are empty and have nothing to hold them up because everything we have comes from God.
+Like the building floating in the air, people lifted up in pride eventually will fall.
 They do not realize that the things the world values such as wealth, honors, physical beauty, and physical ability have no value after death.
 The only thing of value will be the relationships and the righteous characteristics we develop while on the earth.
 If we spend our time seeking after worldly things, we may miss the opportunity to develop the things that will be important in the eternities.

 In the vision there were those who fell away, but there were also people who partook of the fruit and then remained faithful.
-The people who remain faithful are those who endure by continuing to seek for and obey the word of God.
+The people who remained faithful are those who endured by continuing to seek for and obey the word of God.
 Because of their study and prayers they have a clear understanding of what has lasting value, and they ignore the world’s empty offerings.
-They know that eternal life is better than anything that the world has to offer, because it is the greatest of all God’s gifts.
+They know that eternal life is better than anything that the world has to offer because it is the greatest of all God’s gifts.